Matthew-Bowman/JavaFish/README.md

 #### UML Sequence Diagram

-A UML Sequence Diagram was also utilised in otder to design the system which can be viewed:
+A UML Sequence Diagram was also utilised in order to design the system which can be viewed:

 ![A UML Sequence Diagram](/docs/UML%20Sequence%20Diagram.png)